2026 Renewal is Now Open!

 Background checks are required as part of The Regulated Health Professions Act (the RHPA) and the College of Registered Nurses of Manitoba General Regulation.
 If you are applying for initial registration or reinstatement, you must submit a background check.

-The Canadian English Language Benchmark Assessment for Nurses (CELBAN) and Interational English Language Testing System (IELTS) Academic tests are the approved tests for demonstrating English language proficiency.
+The Canadian English Language Benchmark Assessment for Nurses (CELBAN), International English Language Testing System (IELTS) Academic/General, Occupational English Test (OET), and Pearson Test of English – Academic (PTE) tests are the approved tests for demonstrating English language proficiency.
 Learn more about our requirements.